chrisconlon/CommonOwnerReplication/README.md

 To install this extension follow the directions at: https://git-lfs.github.com

-### Open ICPSR Install Instructions
-1. Download and unzip the repository.
-2. All required files are included or are downloaded programatically from WRDS (see notes below).

 ### Dataset Size and Memory
 1. We recommend that you have at least 64GB of RAM available.